squaremo/rabbitmq-streams/doc/harness_dev.md

 ## Harness invocation

-The harness is named by the plugin descriptor plugin.js in the plugin directory.
-The name is treated as a directory under harness/, and the file run_plugin.sh in that directory is invoked.
+The harness is named by the plugin descriptor `plugin.js` in the plugin directory.
+The name is treated as a directory under `harness/`, and the file `run_plugin.sh` in that directory is invoked.
 The plugin configuration is then printed, as JSON, to that process's STDIN.

-The harness, then, must ''at least'' read the configuration, extract the plugin name (and use it as a directory under plugins/), and run the plugin code, supplying the configuration in an appropriate form.
+The harness, then, must _at least_ read the configuration, extract the plugin name (and use it as a directory under `plugins/`), and run the plugin code, supplying the configuration in an appropriate form.
 It may also need to set environment variables, load modules, and so on.

 Each harness will have its own convention for how to run a plugin given its name.
-For example, the Python harness treats the plugin name as the directory ''and'' as a module name, under which it (by convention) expects to find a callable named 'run', which it invokes with the arguments as a dictionary.
-It also puts the harness directory on the PYTHON_PATH so that the plugin base class can be imported, as well as lib/ in the plugin directory; and, it changes the working directory to the plugin directory so that resources can be loaded relative to that directory.
+For example, the Python harness treats the plugin name as the directory **and** as a module name, under which it (by convention) expects to find a callable named `run`, which it invokes with the arguments as a dictionary.
+It also puts the harness directory on the `PYTHON_PATH` so that the plugin base class can be imported, as well as `lib/` in the plugin directory; and, it changes the working directory to the plugin directory so that resources can be loaded relative to that directory.

 ## Harness services